Terms and Conditions for Domain Name Registration (GG/JE)

 16.1 All liability of the Company (except for personal injury or death or fraudulent misrepresentation) is excluded and you agree that the maximum remedy or award (if any) available in respect of any domain name registration against us shall be the cost of the current year's annual Name Resolution fee.

-17.1 You agree that our Registration Agreement shall be governed in all respects by, and construed in accordance with the law of the Island of Alderney.
+17.1 You agree that our Registration Agreement shall be governed in all respects by, and construed in accordance with English Law.

 18. Surviving Clauses